learnbyexample/100_page_python_intro/100_page_python_intro.md

 ==================== 2 passed in 0.02s =====================
 ```

 The above illustrations are trivial examples.
+And tests are typically organized in different files/folders from the program(s) being tested.
 Here's some advanced learning resources:

 * [realpython: Getting started with testing in Python](https://realpython.com/python-testing/)
 * `pytest` — [calmcode video series](https://calmcode.io/pytest/introduction.html) and [Testing Python Applications](https://stribny.name/blog/pytest/)